souljaboy764/moveint_ros/README.md

     source /path/to/current_ws/devel/setup.bash
     ```

-2. Run `roslaunch rmdn_hri_ros prepare_pepper.launch` after setting the IP of the Pepper robot and the network interface accordingly to get the setup ready.
+2. Run `roslaunch moveint_ros prepare_pepper.launch` after setting the IP of the Pepper robot and the network interface accordingly to get the setup ready.
 This launches the robot nodes, the transformation between the camera and the robot, collision avoidance etc.

 3. For the external calibration, after starting up the robot with [`naoqi_dcm_driver`](https://github.com/souljaboy764/naoqi_dcm_driver), and `nuitrack_node.py` to start nuitrack, run `rosrun rqt_reconfigure rqt_reconfigure gui:=true` and change the values of the transofrmation until the external calibration is satisfactory.
 Save these values from the dynamic reconfigrue GUI in [`config/nuitrack_pepper_tf.yaml`](config/nuitrack_pepper_tf.yaml).